esm2000/functional-programming-in-scala/chapter_1_what_is_functional_programming/notes.md

-# Chapter 1 - What is Functional Programming
+# Chapter 1 - What is Functional Programming?

 * We should aim to remove side effects from our programs